-Consequently, organizations must not only secure their own data but also be ever vigilant against people using stolen data on their websites as well.
+Consequently, organizations must not only secure their own data but also be ever vigilant against people using stolen data, through identity theft, on their websites as well.
 By protecting the login pages of your sites, you cut fraudsters off at the source.
 You stop them from being able to take control of the account in the first place.

 Behavioral Analytics: Protection From Login Through Checkout

 So, then, the new goal is to protect your login pages from data thieves.
 This is the forte of behavioral analytics.
 Let’s take a look at what user behavioral analytics means.